Jeff Almeida is a principal at Grant & Eisenhofer practicing in the areas of corporate, securities and consumer litigation.

 Mr. Almeida has also been actively engaged in derivative, class, and appraisal litigation in the Delaware Court of Chancery, including the matters In re Tyson Foods, Inc. Consolidated Shareholder Litigation, which resulted in historic rulings clarifying the fiduciary duties of corporate directors in connection with the administration of stock option plans; Louisiana Municipal Police Employees’ Retirement System v.
-Crawford (Caremark), a well-publicized derivative action challenging the terms of the Caremark and CVS merger that resulted in a $3.2 billion settlement; and In re Genentech Inc. Shareholder Litigation, where he successfully represented Genentech minority stockholders against Roche’s heavy-handed attempt to squeeze out the minority to seize control of Genentech.
+Crawford (Caremark), a well-publicized derivative action challenging the terms of the Caremark and CVS merger that resulted in a $3.2 billion settlement; and In re Genentech Inc. Shareholder Litigation, where he successfully represented Genentech minority stockholders in controlling stockholder Roche’s attempt to squeeze out the minority to seize full control of Genentech.

 Mr. Almeida is a 1994 graduate of Trinity College in Hartford, Connecticut, where he captained the varsity basketball team and achieved election to Phi Beta Kappa, and a 1997 graduate of William and Mary Law School in Williamsburg, Virginia.
-Mr. Almeida is admitted to practice in Delaware, Pennsylvania, and New Jersey, along with several federal district courts.
+Mr. Almeida is admitted to practice in Delaware, Pennsylvania, and New Jersey, along with several federal courts.